 After being amazed by BioShock Infinite when I picked it up on a Steam sale in the second half of 2013, I quickly set to thinking of the possibilities of making a papercraft template from one of the characters.
 It turned out that the 3D ripping method was the same as how I got the later Mass Effect models, so eventually I set to work on one half of the game's peculiar set of physicist twins, Robert Lutece, complete with his sandwich board from the coin toss scene.

 It took a long time to edit and unfold due to being very busy on my postgrad course but eventually I set down to build it between 18th Dec to 1st Jan.
-I would like to make Rosalind too, but time will be limited again so that won't be until much later in 2014.
+I would like to make Rosalind too, but time will be limited again so that won't be until much later in 2014 (Edit: if at all now).
 The photos above aren't the best so I may have a second attempt at them in future.